6 lovely things to do in Bibury, The Cotswolds

 While you’re in the Cotswolds, sampling a traditional English afternoon tea is also practically obligatory.

-If you have any questions on visiting Bibury or found this guide useful, let me know in the comments or get in touch on social media!
+If you have any questions on visiting Bibury or found this guide useful, let me know in the comments!

 You may also like: